 There’s nothing like an insider’s guide.
-Austin natives The Sword provided essential survival tips for the SXSW clusterf-ck, and now two members of Celtic punk band Dropkick Murphys are revealing the key to a perfect St. Patrick’s Day yet.
+We talked to two members of Celtic punk band Dropkick Murphys who revealed the key to the most perfect St. Patrick’s Day yet.

 Best city to celebrate: